APNIC-Labs/draft-kskroll-sentinel/README.md

    The mechansim in this document enables third parties (with either good or bad intentions) to learn something about the security configuration of recursive name servers.
-That is, someone who can cause an Internet user to open a web page can then determine whether the resolver that that user has configured might fail during a root key rollover.
+That is, someone who can cause an Internet user to make specific DNS queries (e.g. via web- based advertisements or javascript in web pages), can then determine which trust anchors are configured in the user's resolver.

 8. IANA Considerations